๐Ÿ’•Intro to Cognitive Science

 One-Word Stage (Holophrastic Stage)

-• 12-18 months—single words function as entire sentences, with "milk" potentially meaning "I want milk" or "there's milk" depending on context
+• 12-18 months: Single words function as entire sentences.
+"Milk" might mean "I want milk," "there's milk," or "I spilled the milk," depending on context and intonation.

 Two-Word Stage (Telegraphic Speech)

-• 18-24 months—children combine words into minimal sentences like "want cookie" or "daddy go," omitting grammatical function words
+• 18-24 months: Children combine words into minimal sentences like "want cookie" or "daddy go," omitting grammatical function words (articles, prepositions, auxiliary verbs).

-• Word order follows consistent patterns (agent-action, action-object), revealing emerging knowledge of syntactic structure
+• Word order follows consistent patterns (agent-action, action-object), revealing emerging knowledge of syntactic structure.
+A child says "mommy eat," not "eat mommy," even though no one explicitly taught this rule.

-• Semantic relations expressed include possession, location, and recurrence—the child encodes meaning systematically despite limited output
+• Semantic relations expressed include possession ("my cup"), location ("doggy outside"), and recurrence ("more juice").
+The child encodes meaning systematically despite limited output.

-Compare: Holophrastic vs. Telegraphic speech—both show comprehension exceeding production, but telegraphic speech reveals combinatorial ability and basic syntax.
-This transition is key evidence in debates about whether grammar emerges from general learning or innate principles.
+Compare: Holophrastic vs. Telegraphic speech: both show comprehension exceeding production, but telegraphic speech reveals combinatorial ability and basic syntax.
+This transition is key evidence in debates about whether grammar emerges from general learning mechanisms or innate principles.

 Grammatical Expansion